guoqi123/oncodrive/README.md

 	(env) $ pip install -U pandas==0.10.1
 	(env) $ pip install -U statsmodels==0.4.3

-Note that it would take quite long as they need to be compiled.
-One problem that could arise is that scipy require BLAS and LAPACK or ATLAS libraries to be installed.
-In case they are not you have to download and compile them by yourself.
+One problem that could arise is that scipy require *BLAS* and *LAPACK* or *ATLAS* libraries to be installed.
+In case they are not installedby default you have to download and compile them by yourself.
 There is an installation guide at [http://www.scipy.org/Installing_SciPy](http://www.scipy.org/Installing_SciPy)

 Then to get OncodriveCLUST installed run the following command: